marcglasberg/assorted_layout_widgets/README.md

 In special, `Expanded` and `Flexible` widgets don't work inside of `ColumnSuper`, and it will overflow if the column is not big enough to fit its contents.
-`ColumnSuper` is meant only for certain use cases where `Column` won't work, like when you need overlapping cells.*
+`ColumnSuper` is meant only for certain use cases where `Column` won't work, like when you need overlapping cells or separators.*

 Try running the <a href="https://github.com/marcglasberg/assorted_layout_widgets/blob/master/example/lib/main_column_super.dart">ColumnSuper example</a>.

+Also, try <a href="https://github.com/marcglasberg/assorted_layout_widgets/blob/master/example/lib/main_column_super_playground.dart">ColumnSuper Playground</a>.

 ## RowSuper